-FY 2021-22 FY 20 22-23

-CURRENT LAW EXECUTIVE HOUSE SENATE ENACTED

-Runaway and Homeless Youth Services Grants
+FY 2021-22 FY 2022-23 CURRENT LAW EXECUTIVE HOUSE SENATE Runaway and Homeless Youth Services Grants Sec.

-Sec.
 461. (1) From the funds appropriated in part 1 for runaway and homeless youth grants, the department shall maintain the recent \$500,000.00 state general fund/general purpose revenue increase to funding to support the runaway and homeless youth services program.
 The purpose of the additional funding is to support current programs for contracted providers that provide emergency shelter and services to homeless and runaway youth.
 Striking current law.
 Sec.
 461. (1) From the funds appropriated in part 1 for runaway and homeless youth grants, the department shall maintain the recent \$500,000.00 allocate \$900,000.00 of state general fund/general purpose revenue increase to funding to support the runaway and homeless youth services program.
+The purpose of the additional funding is to support current programs for contracted providers that provide emergency (2) From the funds appropriated in part 1 for runaway and homeless youth grants, the department shall allocate \$400,000.00 to support runaway and nomeless youth services programs.
 The purpose of the additional funding is to support current programs for contracted providers that provide emergency shelter and services to homeless and runaway youth.
-Striking current law.
-Striking current law.

-(2) From the funds appropriated in part 1 for runaway and homeless youth grants, the department shall allocate \$400,000.00 to support runaway and homeless youth services programs.
-The purpose of the additional funding is to support current programs for contracted providers that provide emergency shelter and services to homeless and runaway youth.
-Striking current law.
+Striking current law. c) providers that provide emergency shelter and services to homeless and runaway youth.
 (2) From the funds appropriated in part 1 for runaway and homeless youth grants, the department shall allocate \$400,000.00 \$100.00 to support runaway and homeless youth services programs.
-The purpose of the additional funding is to support current programs for contracted providers that provide emergency shelter and services to homeless and runaway youth.
+The purpose of the additional funding is to support current programs for contracted providers that provide emergency shelter and services to (3) By March 1 of the current fiscal year, the department shall submit to the house and senate appropriations subcommittees on the department budget, the house and senate fiscal agencies, the house and senate policy offices, and the state budget office a report on the total amount expended for runaway and homeless youth services programs in the previous year, and the total number of shelter nights for youth provided.
 Striking current law.
-Striking current law.
+(3) No changes from current law.